marksakach-Doug/phapcudoc/README.md

 }
 ```

-To fix a typo or change wording, edit `verses.json`; no code changes are needed.
+To fix a typo or change wording, edit `verses.json`.

 ## Credits and text sources